Nageld/AtO_Loader/README.md

 ## Card Images

-Card images need to be 256x256 image for it to scale properly in game
+Card images need to be 256x256px png for it to scale properly in game